Skip to content

 Optional: add an LLM summarisation step

-If the report benefits from natural-language summarisation, build a Flue context and prompt the model once, then instrumentFlue so the turn shows up on the dashboard.
-The child agent’s execute() in agents/child-agent/src/index.ts is a minimal example of a one-shot session.prompt(...).
+If the report benefits from natural-language summarisation, build a Flue context and prompt the model once, then instrumentFlue so the turn shows up on the dashboard (see agents/weather-monitor for a Flue agent).
 For a pure data job, skip the LLM entirely — a job-and-exit agent does not need one.

 The template

-No lifecycle field — it defaults to short-lived, so the operator marks the workload Completed on exit and creates no Service.
-This is the worker template from agents/go-worker/template.json, renamed:
+No lifecycle field — it defaults to short-lived, so the operator marks the workload Completed on exit and creates no Service:

 {